Football Soccer – Euro 2016 – Germany Training – Stade Camille Fournier, channelnewsasia.com

-Contemporary medical science divide the human organism in parts.
-And treat each part separately ignoring the whole complexity of the organism. (for me to have permanent recovery/healing the whole selfhealing capacity of the organism must be activated and give time for selfregulation)
+Contemporary medical science divides the human organism into parts.
+And treat each part separately ignoring the whole complexity of the organism. (for me to have permanent recovery/healing the whole self-healing capacity of the organism must be activated and give time for self-regulation)

 “The traditional scientific methodology of biomedicine fails to take account of the self-aware, meaning-seeking, purposeful and relational nature of humans.”

 “Doctors, therefore, lack theoretical understanding of how experiences associated with self-image, relations, and values become «inscribed» in the body”.

 “An organism’s interpretation of and response to signals from its surroundings

 “Challenges (microbiological, thermal, climatic, chemical, physical, mental, relational, etc.) activate evolutionarily conserved sense organs.
 After processing, the signals are transmitted to the central nervous system, immune system, autonomous nervous system, endocrine(hormone) system (the organisms adaptive systems – vegetative system) – before the organism makes a response.”

 !The response will depend on the context in which the stimulus is presented, as well as on the previous experience (disturbances stored in the neurophysiological foundation for communication, attachment, self regulation, and emotion) and development of the organism’s adaptive systems.”